Lorraine Hunt Lieberson: Career

 Hunt Lieberson began her musical career as a violist, and became principal viola with the San Jose Symphony.
-At age 26, she turned to studying voice seriously at the Boston Conservatory of Music.
+At the age of 26, she turned to studying voice seriously at the Boston Conservatory of Music.
 Her professional career as a singer began in 1984, and in 1985 she made her operatic debut after meeting Peter Sellars, appearing in his 1985 production of Handel's Giulio Cesare.
 She began her career as a soprano, singing roles such as Handel's Theodora and Donna Elvira in Sellars's notorious production of Don Giovanni, but soon gravitated to the mezzo-soprano range.
 She began working with Craig Smith at Emmanuel Music as a violist, then sang in the chorus and began taking leading roles.
-Her work with Emmanuel continued throughout the 1980s and 1990s, and a recording of her work there in Bach and Handel was released in 2008 by Avie Records, "Lorraine at Emmanuel."
+Her work with Emmanuel continued throughout the 1980s and 1990s, and a recording of her work there in Bach and Handel was released in 2008 by Avie Records, Lorraine at Emmanuel.

 Her debut performance at the Metropolitan Opera came during the 1999–2000 season, in eleven performances in the role of Myrtle Wilson in the world premiere of John Harbison's The Great Gatsby (first performance on December 20, 1999).
 During this same season, she also appeared as Sesto in the New York City Opera's production of Mozart's La clemenza di Tito, as well as playing La Pelerin in Kaija Saariaho's Clemence at the Salzburg Festival.
 Her only other appearances at the Met came in two gala performances where she sang the spiritual "Deep River" (1999), and the fourth act of Bizet's Carmen in 2000, and finally four performances in February, 2003 in the role of Dido in Berlioz's Les Troyens.
 She was scheduled to sing the role of Orfeo in a new production of Gluck's Orfeo ed Euridice.
 On her death, she was replaced by countertenor David Daniels, and the four performances run in May 2007 were dedicated to her memory.

 Among the roles she sang during her career are Sesto (Mozart's La clemenza di Tito), Carmen (Bizet's opera of the same name), Beatrice (Berlioz's Beatrice et Benedict), Mélisande in Pelléas et Mélisande (concert performances under Bernard Haitink), Médée (title role of Charpentier's Médée, with William Christie and Les Arts Florissants), Phèdre (Jean-Philippe Rameau's Hippolyte et Aricie), Theodora and Irene (Handel's Theodora; Theodora at Göttingen with Nicholas McGegan, Irene at Glyndebourne with Christie), Minerva (Monteverdi's Il ritorno d'Ulisse in patria with René Jacobs), Ottavia (Monteverdi's L'incoronazione di Poppea with Marc Minkowski) and the title roles of Handel's Ariodante and Serse.

 She made a number of recordings, including works of Bach and Handel, as well as modern works.